LetPeopleWork/FlowPulse/docs/configuration/configuration.md

 If you don't provide a *target date*, no "How Many" simulation will be run.

 ## When And How Many
-If you provide both a *remainingBacklogQuery* and a *targetDate*, both forecast types will be run.
+If you provide both the *remainingItems* and a *targetDate*, both forecast types will be run.
 In this case, you will also get the likelihood of closing all remaining items till the specified target date.